 If all those paths of action listed above are fraught with peril or even counterproductive, then what?
 A family friend was fond of saying, “Let’s do something, even if it is wrong.”
 The free energy situation is a conundrum.
 The scarcity principle is being artificially enforced on humanity, and the vast majority of humanity will resist the removal of the chains from their brains.
 I learned important lessons along the way, and some relate directly to the free energy conundrum:

-As Seth once said, actions inconsistent with the ideal will always fail to achieve that ideal.
+As Seth once said, actions inconsistent with the ideal will always fail to achieve it.
 Bringing an abundance paradigm to humanity is as idealistic a project as was ever conceived.
 However, humanity is apparently not ready for it.
 Not yet.
 If we were, we would have it, because there are enough people trying to bring free energy and abundance to the world to make it happen, if humanity was ready for it.
-But the Big Boys’ shenanigans and the masses’ inertia and easy manipulability are formidable obstacles, the inertia/manipulability being the biggest factors by far.
+But the GCs' shenanigans and the masses’ inertia and easy manipulability are formidable obstacles, with the inertia/manipulability being the biggest factors by far.

-When the dust settled in Ventura, I realized that if fifty people had banded around Dennis and his technical experts the way that Mr. Professor and I did, we had a realistic chance of making free energy a daily reality for humanity.
-If it were a hundred, it would have been easy (what I call the hundred heroes strategy).
+When the dust settled in Ventura, I realized that if 50 people had banded around Dennis and his technical experts the way that Mr. Professor and I did, we had a realistic chance of making free energy a daily reality for humanity.
+If it were 100, it would have been easy (what I have called the hundred heroes strategy).
 But there may not be a hundred people to find at that level of commitment.
 Also, the price it extracts from those few people can be awesome.